knative/docs/community/samples/serving/helloworld-java-micronaut/README.md

     Hello World: Micronaut Sample v1
    ```

-Congtratualations on deploying your sample Java app to Knative!
+Congratulations on deploying your sample Java app to Knative!

 ## Removing the sample app deployment